JoaoWesley/appointment-api/README.md

 ### - Get free slots

-Returns all free slots available from a given date
+Returns all free slots available for a given date

 #### HTTP Method